 - Room Temperature Ingredients: If an ingredient calls to be at room temperature before baking, do it.
 This helps to ensure the best quality in both flavor and texture.

-- All-Purpose Flour: The main structure for the cupcakes.
-Make sure you spoon and level the flour when measuring (see the note above under “Baking Tips”).
+- All-Purpose Flour: Make sure you spoon and level the flour when measuring (see note above under “Expert Baking Tips”).

 - Strawberries: In total, you'll need about one pound of strawberries for this recipe.
 The redder the berries are, the better!

 - Milk: I used 2 %.
 You could also use whole milk.

 - Oil: I used vegetable oil but you can also use canola.

 Here are the step by step instructions on how to make this strawberry cupcake recipe.

 Step 1: Dry ingredients.
 In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.